instana/terraform-provider-instana/docs/resources/slo_alert_config.md

 * `slo_ids` - Required - A set of SLO IDs to monitor.
 Must contain at least one ID
 * `alert_channel_ids` - Required - A set of alert channel IDs to send notifications to
 * `triggering` - Optional - Flag to indicate whether to trigger an incident.
 Default: `false`
-* `enabled` - Optional - Flag to indicate whether the alert is enabled.
-Default: `false`
 * `threshold` - Optional - Configuration block defining the threshold for the alert condition.
 Required for `status` and `error_budget` alert types [Details](#threshold-reference)
 * `time_threshold` - Required - Configuration block defining the time threshold for triggering and suppressing alerts [Details](#time-threshold-reference)
 * `burn_rate_config` - Optional - List of burn rate configurations and alerting windows.
 Required for `alert_type` set to `burn_rate_v2` [Details](#burn-rate-config-reference)